112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 Because of the effects of World War I .
 (See
 71 . )
-Because the best Freich youth were kiileJ: t .noised . disabled, or taken as slave laborers into Gerrrn :_n
+Because the best Freich youth were kiileJ: t .noised . disabled, or taken as slave laborers into Gerrrn :n

 : .. . .

 "The ' e..n.
-are sloppr~ 1aol :~izg ao~rlr~r,~ . .
+are sloppr 1aol :izg aorlrr, . .
-l r um . gip : . y i knaic lbe.on. 'riot grand fi,~~lfus ,
+l r um . gip : . y i knaic lbe.on. 'riot grand fi,lfus ,

 99